This post includes affiliate links.

 Subscribe to my Youtube Channel here:

-So, let’s get your finished projects that needs its ends to be woven in.
-Also grab a tapestry needle and a pair of scissors.
+So, let’s get your finished projects that need their ends to be woven in.
+Also, grab a tapestry needle and a pair of scissors.
 Let’s get started.

 How to weave in ends in crochet